FredHutch/covid19vaccinesimulator/README.md

 Option 1 (recommended): follow the official installation instructions: https://flask.palletsprojects.com/en/2.2.x/installation/

-Optiono 2: inside the projet folder, run the following command
+Option 2: inside the projet folder, run the following command

 ```
 # if only Flask is not installed